RoryQ/wrench/README.md

-  reset         Equivalent to drop and then create load          Load schema from server to file load-discrete Load schema from server to discrete files per object apply         Apply DDL file to database migrate       Migrate database truncate      Truncate all tables without deleting a database
+  reset         Equivalent to drop and then create load          Load schema from server to file load-discrete Load schema from server to discrete files per object schema        Runs the migrations against a dockerised spanner emulator, then loads the schema and static data to disk.
+(Requires docker) apply         Apply DDL file to database migrate       Migrate database truncate      Truncate all tables without deleting a database